kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 My research methods include spatial analysis, big data analytics, spatial statistics, remote sensing, 3D geospatial, and statistical analysis.
 I am proficient in GIS software, Python, and R. I also have training in data mining, qualitative and community-based methods, and urban and landscape design.
 <br />

 I have participated in research and practical projects focusing on the environment and transportation in the U.S. and China.
-The practical projects involve developing plans or tools in use, in collaboration with government agencies and through community engagement.
+These practical projects involve developing plans or tools in collaboration with government agencies.
 <br />

 I consider myself as a spatial scientist and urban planner.